 CIRCL perspectives offer a window into the different worlds of various stakeholders in the cyberlearning community — what drives their work, what they need to be successful, and what they think the community should be doing.
 Share your perspective.

-Ibrahim Dahlstrom-Hakki is an Associate Professor and Director of the Landmark College Institute for Research and Training.
-His research focuses on new methods for teaching STEM to students with disabilities, and using eye-tracking technology to study the cognitive underpinnings of information processing.
+Ibrahim Dahlstrom-Hakki is a Senior Research Scientist at EdGE at TERC, and former Director of the Landmark College Institute for Research and Training.
+For over a decade, Dr. Dahlstrom-Hakki has worked on exploring effectives methods of teaching STEM to struggling learners and using neurocognitive tools to study the cognitive underpinnings of Learning.

 How did you get started in Cyberlearning?

 That’s an interesting question.
 In the beginning, I didn’t jump directly into cyberlearning, as I am mainly interested in helping students who learn differently — students who have learning disabilities, ADHD, or are on the autism spectrum.
 I want to use whatever tools and technological resources that are available or that we can develop that will best help ensure that the students I work with will learn, enjoy learning, and be motivated and engaged in learning process.

 Cyberlearning was merely a natural extension of that.
 By looking at tools, and affordances of new technologies, there is a lot that you’re able to do that maybe wasn’t available in the past.
 My focus is with working with that student population, and whatever tools are available are the ones I’m going to use to help that student population.